 A profitable rental business requires a clear understanding of the market rent in real estate.
-Determining the correct rent pricing might be the difference between having vacant properties and filling spaces quickly.
+Determining the correct rent pricing might be the difference between having vacant properties and filling spaces–and bringing in income–quickly.
 As a result, determining the market rent in your region is definitely worth the effort.
 This article discusses what market rent is, why it's essential, and how to calculate it.

 Fair Market Rents (FMR) Explained